 Referrals may come from clients or their relatives directly, benevolent agencies, statutory services, case managers and solicitors, employers and educators or housing providers to name a few.
 It might be privy to begin to explore these options and understand which might be more relevant to your service - then talk with them.
 Once you get over your fear and start conversations you should start to find your way and gain some clarity.
 Procrastination gets you nowhere - with action comes clarity.

-So the main take home messages are to look at the journey ahead and get the basics organised, work out who to start talking to and take action.
+So the main take home messages are to look at the journey ahead and get the basics organised, work out who to start talking to and take action on your journey.
 You will gain clarity along the way and may eventually be able to make the jump you are looking for.

 I would love you to comment if this has inspired you to be brave and take action.